This easy-to-use banking app is the ideal match for your spending habits

 - Fully licensed by the FCA and PRA.

 If you can look past the remote aspects of Starling, then a personal account might be right for you.
-The minimalist app lives up to the bank’s promises of convenience and efficiency, while the easiness and simplicity is refreshing if you do struggle to save but want to improve.
-If so, then Starling Bank is a great choice.
+The minimalist app lives up to the bank’s promises of convenience and efficiency, while the easiness and simplicity is refreshing if you struggle to save but want to improve.
+If these all sound good to you, then Starling Bank may be the right choice for you.